 Emmanuel ObergScreenwriter & Consultant

-Over the last few years, Emmanuel has written feature film screenplays such as Beast Quest, a family film adapted from Adam Blade’s popular series of children’s fantasy books, developed by David Livingstone, Tim Bevan and Eric Fellner for Working Title Films (Universal Studios) now out to directors, and Number9dream, a Yakusa thriller adapted from the novel by David Mitchell (Cloud Atlas), developed by Lee Thomas (Crush, Road to Guantanamo) and Paul Webster (Atonement, Anna Karenina) for Film4, with Asif Kapadia (Senna, Amy) attached to direct.
+Over the last few years, Emmanuel has written feature film screenplays such as Beast Quest, a family film adapted from Adam Blade’s popular series of children’s fantasy books, developed by David Livingstone, Tim Bevan and Eric Fellner for Working Title Films (Universal Studios) and Number9dream, a Yakusa thriller adapted from the novel by David Mitchell (Cloud Atlas), developed by Lee Thomas (Crush, Road to Guantanamo) and Paul Webster (Atonement, Anna Karenina) for Film4, with Asif Kapadia (Senna, Amy) attached to direct.

 In 2006, Emmanuel worked as Senior Development Executive with Jenny Borgars for the UK Film Council, overseeing three of their slates as well as individual projects.

 In 1996, Emmanuel wrote, directed and produced the short film Double Jeu (Game Over), which was selected by more than sixty festivals, won eleven awards – including the 21st century filmmaker award in New York – sold to eighteen TV channels around the world and was distributed theatrically in France and in Germany.

 Since 1995, in parallel with his writing, Emmanuel has been involved as a script consultant and lecturer with some of the best training organisations such as ACE, Arista, Moonstone and Screen Training Ireland.
 He has also worked as a scriptwriting expert in training and development for the European Commission’s Media program.